Looking Closely at the Growth Curve for Akebia Therapeutics Inc. (AKBA)

 Needham gave a rating of “Buy” to AKBA, setting the target price at $15 in the report published on November 14th of the previous year.

-Volatility was left at 6.09%, however, over the last 30 days, the volatility rate increased by 7.93%, as shares surge +5.61% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -4.90% lower at present.
+Volatility was left at 6.49%, however, over the last 30 days, the volatility rate increased by 6.54%, as shares surge +23.67% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +5.11% upper at present.

 Insider Trading